TakutoYoshikai/cowake-readme/README.md

 ### Disclaimers, etc.
 * Since this application does not leave any input information on the server, it does not collect any personal information.
-* There is no output in CSV format, so please copy and paste the relevant range.
 * Use the application at your own risk.
 We are not responsible for any damage caused by this application.
 * Send your comments to takuto.yoshikai@gmail.com